 Director of Testing, Capt.
 Steve Larivee celebrated his 10th year of testing for BoatTEST in 2018.
 He has probably tested more boats than any man alive and has certainly made more videos.
 As Director of Testing, he has a rugged travel schedule flying around the globe to test boats for our clients.
 His iconic sign-off, “We’ll see you on the water” has been widely copied.

 Capt.
 Greg Thornton has over 25 years of experience commanding both sail and powerboats throughout North America and abroad.
-He is a veteran boatyard electrical and mechanical technician and is currently working his ABYC Marine Systems Certification.
-He holds a 100 Ton USCG Master’s license
+He is a veteran boatyard electrical and mechanical technician, is ABYC certified and also holds a 100 Ton USCG Master’s license.

 A Team of Videographers/Editors

 Behind every video and captain’s report that we publish are nearly a dozen BoatTEST team members who keep the wheels turning.
 At the head of the list are the videographers and editors that keep the videos flowing – nearly 300 videos a year, 125 Captain’s Reports, and over 300 daily newsletters with over 1,500 separate items.

 Kurt Rotter is our lead videographer and he has worked for BoatTEST right from the beginning, as has Dan Carney, who started out as our only editor and now wears two hats as both videographer and video editor.

 We count ourselves as lucky to have Steve Sylvia as our chief editor and we share his time with several broadcast TV clients.
 For decades, Frank Sargeant has edited fishing magazines of all sorts, both freshwater, and saltwater, in addition to writing a popular book, titled Boating for Dummies.
 He almost single-handedly writes our daily newsletter that goes to 185,000 subscribers.